livegnik/2way-poc-design/README.md

 ### Trust boundaries and failure handling

 Managers trust only validated inputs from peer managers.
-Services trust manager outputs but treat everything else—including other services—as untrusted.
+Services trust manager outputs but treat everything else (including other services) as untrusted.
 Network Manager and Auth Manager are the boundary guardians: they accept hostile traffic, authenticate it, and only then hand requests to services with minimal pre-processing.
 When a manager rejects a request (invalid structure, failed ACL, storage fault), no partial state remains; Graph Manager rolls back the transaction, Log Manager records the reason, and the caller receives a deterministic error.

 Because every write flows `Service → Graph Manager → Storage Manager`, and every validation step calls into Schema, ACL, DoS Guard, and Key Managers explicitly, there are no parallel authority paths to forget.
 Changing the set of services does not weaken guarantees; changing a manager requires an Architecture Decision Record because it rewires system invariants.
 This strict component model is what lets multiple implementations enforce the same rules even if their runtime packaging differs.